 Migraine is a term used to describe a specific kind of headache.
-People usually call any bad headache a Migraine.
-However, this term is used for a neurological phenomenon that generally includes headaches, but not always.
+People usually call bad headaches Migraines.
+However, this term describes a neurological phenomenon that generally includes headaches, but not always.

 Usually, the treatment includes staying away from triggers and using medication like B-blockers, Calcium Channel blockers, triptans, anti-inflammatories, pain medications, steroids, etc. Even with these treatments, many people get minimal, if any, relief.
 They continue to need drugs for much of their lives.

 Migraine sufferers may have such disabling symptoms that they miss work or school regularly.
 They may have to stay in a quiet, dark room to try to sleep it off.
-From an alternative medical view, there can be many contributing causes to Migraines, including:
+From an alternative medical view, there can be many contributing causes to Migraines.

 Many substances in processed foods can be culprits.
 Artificial sweeteners, like Aspartame, MSG, and others, can be hidden in food.
 Food Preservatives like Nitrates, Nitrites, and Sulfites in bacon, dried fruit, and wine can cause trouble.
 Foods containing Tyramine, like chocolate or cheese, can be triggers.